zanehpn/HLStrans/README.md

 ![](./data/datagen.png)

+In this project, the directory structure is organized as follows:

+   * DSE_flow and MCTS_flow: Dataset augmentation workflows
+   * eval_models: Model evaluation scripts and utilities
+   * lib_functions: Core library functions and helpers
+   * model_sft: Model fine‑tuning and training pipelines
+   * demo_case: Example cases demonstrating data augmentation
+   * program_source: Source data and scripts used to build our datasets
 ## Prerequisites

 This project was tested on Xilinx Alveo U55C and Vitis HLS 2022.1 suite.
 The tools are needed: